Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Introduction

-In previous work, motor current has been used as a surrogate for proprioception, but its accuracy is constrained by electrical noise and transmission friction, which obscure reliable force estimation~\cite{hu_force_2024, yeh_compliant_2024}.
-Therefore, more direct approaches--such as load cells~\cite {yan_texture_2022} or torque sensors~\cite{belzile_stiffness_2016, arolovitch_kinesthetic-based_2024}, fiber Bragg gratings (FBG) sensors~\cite{yi_underactuated_2023}, and series elastic actuators (SEAs)~\cite{yan_sea-based_2023, kaya_series_2022, hua_design_2023, chen_proprioception-based_2018, wu_back-drivable_2023}--have been explored for measuring internal actuation force.
-However, applying them to anthropomorphic underactuated hands introduces two major challenges.
-First, achieving compact integration of proprioceptive sensing mechanisms while ensuring high sensing performance is challenging.
-Existing implementations often take the form of bulky grippers or hands with enlarged bases and palms, limiting their applicability in anthropomorphic hands~\cite{yan_sea-based_2023, arolovitch_kinesthetic-based_2024, kaya_series_2022, hua_design_2023}.
-Second, previous studies lack a comprehensive interpretation and utilization of the implicit force signals of underactuation, which restricts practical grasp functionalities.
-Some works reported force profiles for object contact or stiffness, but the results were largely illustrative with little attention paid to the adaptive characteristics of underactuation~\cite{yi_underactuated_2023, hua_design_2023, wu_back-drivable_2023}.
-Others relied solely on data-driven methods, which, due to a lack of physical interpretation, limit generalizability to broader scenarios~\cite {yan_texture_2022, arolovitch_kinesthetic-based_2024}.
-Another study modeled underactuated finger motion with stiffness to infer contact location, but its scope was constrained to localization under specific conditions without addressing other aspects of interaction, such as object deformation~\cite{belzile_stiffness_2016}.
+Therefore, proprioception has been widely employed in various robotic hands and grippers as a practical sensing alternative.
+In previous work, motor current has been used as a surrogate for proprioception, but its accuracy is constrained by electrical noise and transmission friction, which hinder reliable force sensing~\cite{hu_force_2024, yeh_compliant_2024}.
+More direct approaches--such as load cells~\cite {yan_texture_2022} or torque sensors~\cite{belzile_stiffness_2016, arolovitch_kinesthetic-based_2024}, fiber Bragg gratings (FBG) sensors~\cite{yi_underactuated_2023}, and series elastic actuators (SEAs)~\cite{yan_sea-based_2023, kaya_series_2022, hua_design_2023, chen_proprioception-based_2018, wu_back-drivable_2023}--have been explored for measuring internal actuation force.
+Among them, several studies have applied proprioceptive sensing to underactuated hands through different approaches.
+Some reported force profiles associated with object contact or stiffness, focusing primarily on illustrating overall trends of how force signals change during interaction~\cite{yi_underactuated_2023, hua_design_2023, wu_back-drivable_2023}.
+Others relied solely on data-driven methods to infer object-related properties from proprioceptive signals, without incorporation of physical interpretation of underactuation~\cite{yan_texture_2022, arolovitch_kinesthetic-based_2024}.
+There also exist modeling-based approaches that investigated underactuated finger motion with joint stiffness to estimate contact location under specific hardware conditions~\cite{belzile_stiffness_2016}.

+However, previous studies offered only limited interpretations of an implicit proprioceptive signal that aggregates information from multiple joints.
+Consequently, none of these works presented a generalized estimation method that leverages the characteristics of underactuation to extract diverse grasp states from a single sensing signal.
+Moreover, many existing implementations result in form factors of bulky grippers or hands with enlarged bases and palms, severely limiting their applicability in anthropomorphic hands.
+Therefore, achieving compact in-hand integration of proprioceptive sensing while ensuring high sensing performance also remains challenging.